Leadership

 Clare is the General Counsel and Chief Legal Officer of Intuitive Health, LLC, which partners with health systems nationwide to establish combined emergency room/urgent care locations that provide a full spectrum of medical care while keeping costs down for patients.
 Prior to joining Intuitive Health, Clare was a senior associate at Foley & Lardner, LLP.
 Clare also maintains a thriving pro bono practice providing legal advice to 501(c)(3) nonprofit entities on issues of entity formation, federal and state tax compliance, corporate governance, and contractual negotiations.
 In her spare time, she enjoys quilting, reading dystopian science fiction novels, and chasing her kids around playgrounds regardless of the weather.
 Clare earned her B.A. from the University of Michigan and her J.D. from Harvard Law School.
 Clare lives in Cambridge with her husband Kyle, son Jack, and daughter Matilda.

-Rosemary Driscoll, Board of Directors
+Rosemary Driscoll, Board of Directors, Grantee Engagement Coordinator

 Rosemary ‘s early graduate work in education and psychology was the launch pad of a successful career as a qualitative market research consultant.
 Over the 30 plus years in practice, Rosemary moderated hundreds of focus groups and conducted countless in-depth interviews for clients in both the for-profit and non-profit sectors.
 Gradually slowing down her consultancy, volunteer opportunities captured her attention and excitement.
 Rosemary is currently Treasurer and Past President of The Natick Education Foundation and Co-Curator and organizer of TEDxNatick.
 Since joining TPC in 2018, Rosemary has been a Grant Team Deputy and is currently Co-Coordinator for Grantee Engagement, working with TPC Liaisons to partner with our grantees each year.
 Rosemary lives in Sherborn with her husband, spending lots of time forest-bathing with Hopper, their chocolate lab mix.

-Tatiana Joyce, Board of Directors, Co-Chair of the Grants Committee
+Meghan Higgins, Board of Directors, Co-Chair of the Grants Committee

 Leslie Levenson, Board of Directors, Chair of the Membership Committee